-ANSWER: Because Enrique failed three items (and only one critical item (#9)), the recommendation would be that Enrique's mother be contacted by the EI within two weeks by phone for a follow-up interview to determine if the three failed items continued to be a concern prior to making a referral for further evaluation.
+ANSWER: Because Enrique failed three items (and only one critical item (#9)), the recommendation would be that Enrique's mother be contacted within two weeks by phone for a follow-up interview to determine if the three failed items continued to be a concern prior to making a referral for further evaluation.
 Follow-up Interview:

-Within 2 weeks, the EI contacted Enrique's mother and used the follow-up question algorithm to determine if Enrique was still failing items 9, 17 and 18.
+Within 2 weeks, the nurse from the pediatric office contacted Enrique's mother and used the follow-up question algorithm to determine if Enrique was still failing items 9, 17 and 18.
 The response to each of these questions indicated a failure.